PeachyDB-Inc/PeachyDB/README.md

 - **4.i)** Apache Cassandra will often times truncate timestamp value to milliseconds, we do the same.

 - **4.j)** A DATEMSK environment variable points to the DATEMSK file, which allows the following formats (%A, %T,%F, %FT%T).
-We will allow replacing this file later on.

 - **4.k)** As with other database products larger records (much larger than 1K) tend to perform worse in every metric compared to smaller records.